Canada Home Buying Guide 2024

 Perch perk:

-Our Qualifier tool takes these 3 factors into account and does all the calculations we outline below to give you a good estimate of what you can afford.
+Our Mortgage Affordability Calculator takes these 3 factors into account and does all the calculations we outline below to give you a good estimate of what you can afford.

 A more accurate calculation can be found within your Perch dashboard, which incorporates these 3 factors and other technicalities (ex: if you own other properties).